-- Personnel - Changes to staff that may affect operations or reputation such as employee furloughs or layoffs.
+- Personnel- Changes to staff that may affect operations or reputation such as employee furloughs, layoffs, or controversial behavior.

-- Organizational - An apology for misconduct or wrongdoing as a result of organizational practices.
+- Organizational- Misconduct or wrongdoing as a result of organizational practices.

-- Natural - Natural crisis that necessitates an announcement or change of procedure.
-For example, defining safety precautions in the midst of a health crisis.
+- Natural- Natural crisis that necessitates an announcement or change of procedure.
+For example, defining safety precautions amid a health crisis.